AlbinHolmlund/SolarSystem/README.md

 With this method you can change the point that the elements are moving towards and by doing so create smooth stateless animations.

-This also removes the risk of an element flickering between two states in an animation when you change the animate before the other one is finished.
+This also removes the risk of an element flickering between two states of an animation if you change the animation before the other one is finished.